ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 - Check for any discrepancies or missing data.

 ### Monitor Performance
-- Continuously monitor the new OVH cluster to ensure it meets performance expectations.
+- Continuously monitor the new OVH cloud cluster to ensure it meets performance expectations.
 - Adjust configurations as needed based on performance metrics.

 ## We want your feedback!